-Prerequisite: Pass in BBMS3014 Advanced Pharmacology
+Prerequisite: Pass in BBMS3014 Advanced Pharmacology Assessment: 40% continuous assessment; 60% examination.

 Elective Courses

 BBMS3010 Emerging Infections

 This course will introduce students to the comparative human/animal infections and emerging diseases with emphasis on zoonotic viral infections.
 The course analyzes the emerging patterns of microbes of recent concern, focusing on the particularly innovative molecular processes these organisms use to ensure their success in surviving, multiplying and transmission in the human host.
 It also provides new insights into the phylogenetic relationships between microorganisms based on molecular systematics as well as into the latest issues of pathogenesis, pandemic potential, prevention and eradication.